 - 1. A request for an advance or lump sum payment must be submitted on Form WC-25, and a copy must be sent to the employer/insurer and any other interested parties.
-The applicant must complete the affidavit on the back of Form WC-25, if the application is not by consent of all parties, indicate this on the form and provide the following information: - a.
+The applicant must complete the affidavit on the back of Form WC-25 and provide the following information: - a.
 The current and past due living expenses, including rent, groceries, utilities, etc., as listed on the Form WC-25. - b.
 A list of long-term debts, including loans for furniture, automobile, etc. Include for each total due, the date the debt was incurred, to whom the debt is owed, the amount of monthly payments, and purpose of the loan if it is not readily apparent from the name of the loan. - c.
 The total income of the household from all sources. - d.
-The needs required to be met to prevent extreme hardship or that are essential to the rehabilitation of the claimant.
+The needs required to be met to prevent extreme hardship or that are essential to the rehabilitation of the claimant. - e.
+A list of the total number of children and their ages.

-- e.
-A list of the total number of children and their ages. - f.
+- f.
 If represented, the fee of the attorney for obtaining the lump sum or advance payment. - g.
 If the request is for an advance, a proposed method of repayment must be included on Form WC-25. - 2.
-A medical report showing the physical status of the employee including the extent and duration of disability, and permanent partial disability rating, if applicable, must be attached to the Form WC-25. - 3.
-Copies of contracts that show long-term debts must be attached.
+A medical report no older than 60 days showing the physical status of the employee including the extent and duration of disability, and permanent partial disability rating, if any, must be attached to the Form WC-25. - 3.
+Copies of contracts that show long-term debts must be attached or the request will be denied.
 Documentation for all past due bills must also be attached to the Form WC-25. - 4.
 The Certificate of Service statement on the back of Form WC-25 must be completed with the date the document is mailed or delivered.
-The parties have 15 days from the date of the Certificate of Service to file objections (Form WC-25) to the application (the 15-day period begins with the date the Certificate of Service document is mailed or delivered).
+The parties have 15 days from the date of the Certificate of Service to file objections to the application (the 15 day period begins with the date the Certificate of Service document is mailed or delivered).
 Objections to an application must be accompanied by documents in support of the objections, may be accompanied by counter-affidavits, and must be served upon the party or the attorney making the application. - 5.
 If any party elects to cross examine an adverse party, it must notify the Board within 15 days of the date of the Certificate of Service on the Form WC-25 of its intention to submit a deposition.
-The deposition must be filed with the Board no later than 30 days from the Certificate of Service on the Form WC-25 unless the Board upon a showing of just cause grants an extension. - 6.
-If, in the judgment of the Board, there are material and bona fide disputes of fact, the Board may schedule a hearing or assign the case to an Administrative Law Judge for the purpose of receiving evidence or to schedule a mediation conference on the issues. - 7.
-If the parties agree to an advance, the parties should complete only Sections C, D, and F on Board Form WC-25.
-The parties need only attach the supporting documentation required by those sections of the form.
+The deposition must be filed with the Board no later than 30 days from the Certificate of Service on the Form WC-25, unless the Board upon a showing of just cause grants an extension. - 6.
+If, in the judgment of the Board, there are material and bona fide disputes of fact, the Board may schedule a hearing or assign the case to an Administrative Law Judge for the purpose of receiving evidence or schedule a mediation conference on the issues.

-References: O.C.G.A. § 34-9-222(a) (b)
+References: O.C.G.A. §34-9-222(a) (b)